Find Affordable College Courses

 Westminster, MD

-Carroll Community College did quite well in this year’s ranking of the best schools for liberal arts general studies students.
-It came in at #6 on the list.
-Located in the rural area of Westminster, Carroll Community College is a public school with a small student population.
+Carroll Community College landed the #6 spot in the 2023 rankings for the best liberal arts general studies programs.
+Located in the rural area of Westminster, Carroll Community College is a public college with a small student population.

 After completing their degree, liberal arts graduates from Carroll Community College carry an average student debtload of $11,000.